2016 Tasmania SuperSprint: Background

 The event was the first to feature the revised SuperSprint race format, which was introduced for the 2016 season.
 A single 120 km race was held on Saturday, with drivers required to make a pit stop to change tyres.
 The 120 km race replaces the pair of 60 km races which had been held on the Saturday of SuperSprint events in 2015.
 It was also the first event held at the circuit following upgrades which had taken place across December 2015 and January 2016, which included the installation of new concrete barriers on the inside of the circuit and the reconditioning of the gravel traps.

 Following confusion over race start regulations at the Clipsal 500 Adelaide, the rules regarding race starts under control of the safety car were amended.
 Previously, if a formation lap had not been completed, the race would not officially start until the safety car returned to the pit lane.
 The new rules stated that the race would start once the cars left the grid behind the safety car, regardless of whether or not the formation lap had been completed.

 Michael Caruso entered the event as the championship leader ahead of Jamie Whincup and Shane van Gisbergen.

 Practice

 The first one-hour practice session was held on Friday morning.
 James Moffat set a time of 51.8869 to be fastest ahead of Whincup and Craig Lowndes.
 Whincup noted the impact of the circuit upgrades on the track condition, saying: "The side effect of the recent works is some loose dirt which has blown across the track, but I’m certainly not going to complain about that."
 Mark Winterbottom was quickest in the second one-hour session, which was held on Friday afternoon.
-His teammate Cameron Waters was second fastest ahead of Whincup, Shane van Gisbergen and Lowndes.
+His teammate Cam Waters was second fastest ahead of Whincup, Shane van Gisbergen and Lowndes.
 The cars of Whincup and Chaz Mostert both had precautionary engine changes overnight, ahead of the third and final practice session on Saturday morning, which was 15 minutes in duration.
 Winterbottom was again fastest, with a time of 51.0978.
 Scott McLaughlin was second quickest ahead of Fabian Coulthard.